fluxninja/aperture/docs/content/get-started/policies/policies.md

 can be used both as a guide for creating new policies, or used as-is by providing required parameters or customizations.

-In order to manage blueprints and generate policies, you can use `aperturectl` [CLI tool](/reference/aperturectl/aperturectl.md), by following the [installation steps](/get-started/aperture-cli/aperture-cli.md#installation) first.
+To manage blueprints and generate policies, you can use `aperturectl` [CLI tool](/reference/aperturectl/aperturectl.md), by following the [installation steps](/get-started/aperture-cli/aperture-cli.md#installation) first.